ComNets-Bremen/OPS/README.md

 The network file (i.e., scenario) created to simulate nodes deployed with the different protocol layers are located in the `simulations/` folder.
-As indicated in the Running the Model section, check the given example networks (e.g., `OpsNetA.ned` file) and the parameter file (e.g., `omnetpp.ini` file) to make your own networks.
+As indicated in the Running the Model section, check the given example networks (e.g., `OpsNetE.ned` file) and the parameter file (e.g., `omnetpp-ubm.ini` file) to make your own networks.

 Node Architecture